davidnicholai/url-shortener/README.md

 ## Notes

 - I chose to go with Ruby on Rails for the following reasons: it's good for rapid prototyping (fast support for CRUD), easy to setup & dockerize, basic familiarity
-- Will run my test environment on my Linux VM then use VS Code to connect to it remotely and SSH port forwarding to connect w my browser
+- Will run my test environment on my Linux VM then use VS Code to connect to it remotely and SSH port forwarding to connect with my browser
+- Shortened links are formed using hexdigest with uuid + datetime.now as seed, then I take only the first 5 characters.
+- Indexed URLs for faster resolving time
+- Did not push through with 3 optional requirements (max clicks, expiration, benchmarks) to avoid surpassing 15 hrs
+- As of writing the statistics count the redirects twice.
+Will look into it.

+## Time logs
 - 10:00 to 11:00: Planning requirements and studying Rails
 - 12:00 to 1:30: Implemented half of the requirements.
 Will cook lunch.
 Resumed at 2:30
 - 2:30pm to 6pm: Implemented all required requirements, with support for tests.
 Total of 5 hours.